Trump backs Giuliani, but some aides wish he would cut ties

 Giuliani was first brought on as the public face of Trump's defense of the Russia investigation, with Trump valuing his pugnacious style from the 2016 campaign and his reputation as "America's mayor."

-Giuliani wanted to be secretary of state, but Trump declined, partly because of his unpredictable behavior and business background.
+Giuliani wanted to be secretary of state, but ended up withdrawing from consideration for a Cabinet post.

 He also was part of a key decision to block Trump from conducting an in-person interview with Mueller.

-Note: This story has been corrected to reflect that Giuliani withdrew his name from consideration for a Cabinet post and was not passed over by Trump.